AndrewReitz/encrypted-camera/README.md

 * Speed up / make the gallery pretty
 * Add a warning when opening a file outside of the app
-* Add play store link to this readme

 ## License